 However, if a dentist reckons that you’re putting your dental health in jeopardy by opposing necessary treatment in the long run, they have the right not to have you as a patient.
 Also, you cannot sign away your right to proper treatment.
 Dentists are bound by a code of ethics, and failing to provide proper treatment could get them into trouble with the law.

 Dentists who enjoy their work will want their patients to take an active interest in their dental health and treatment decisions.
 As an active and equal partner in your care, you can ensure that you make the best choices for yourself, with the help and advice from your dentist.

 - If you live in the U.S., try and avoid dental discount plans and DMOs.
 Both may employ a tactic called bait-and-switch.
 With dental discount plans, the bait is the promise of cut-price treatment.
 Once you’re in the dental office, the dentist may try and make up the losses by “switching” you to a more expensive or unnecessary procedure.
 With DMO/HMO, only certain procedures are covered, and it makes sense to recoup the losses resulting from measly pay by suggesting a treatment not covered by the plan (such as crowns).
 The “bait” is that within the insurance scheme, there is only one office the patient can go to.
 It’s a good idea to be aware of these problems with certain dental plans/insurance schemes, especially if you’re worried about overtreatment.

-- The dentist suggests replacing any existing fillings with new tooth-colored fillings, as a “preventative” or “cosmetic” measure.
-Fillings should be replaced if they’re leaking (that is, if they’re damaged, broken, or have decay around the edges or underneath), but not as a matter of course.
+- The dentist suggests replacing any existing fillings with new tooth-colored fillings, as a “preventative” or cosmetic measure.
+Fillings should be replaced if they’re damaged, broken, or have decay around the edges or underneath, but not as a matter of course.